anton-k/hindley-milner-type-check/README.md

   fromString = Expr .
 T.varE defLoc
 ```

-This instance with usage of extension `OverloadedStrings` let's us write
+This instance with usage of extension `OverloadedStrings` lets us write
 variables for our language as ordinary Haskell strings.

 Let's define numeric expressions: